Gluten Free Brownie Bites

-These brownie bites are fudgy, rich and so easy make.
+These gluten free brownie bites are fudgy, rich and so easy make.
 They’re the perfect two bite dessert for birthdays, parties, or just for fun.
-You’ll never know they’re gluten and dairy free!
+These brownies have a crackle top and you would never know they’re gluten and dairy free!

 They’re made in a mini muffin tin and bake up a lot faster than traditional brownies, which is a win for everyone.
 I love them with a generous pinch of sea salt on top and extra chocolate chips, but totally plain is also great.